-- Government acquisition of private property to be converted for public use
+- Mediating government acquisition of personal property or homestead for transfer to public classification or use

 - Negotiations of leases

+Your property appraiser should be licensed.
 The Appraisal Qualification Board determines the minimum standards for education, experience, and licensing for the position.
 However, some states might require more than the minimum criteria set by the AQB for applicants to become licensed or certified.
-Depending on what type of appraiser position you’re applying for, you will have to meet different requirements as shown below:
+They ought to meet the requirements as shown below depending on what type of appraiser position they have:

 |Requirements||Licensed Residential Appraiser||Certified Residential Appraiser||Certified General Appraiser|